fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> If your main goal are becoming freelance developer, are front end a better choice?

 > What are some personality traits of a great senior developer?

 > What are your thoughts on native web components?
 How do you see it effecting how we build web applications once all the major browsers support it?